ratherlargerobot/diyaudioplayer.js/README.md

     <input type="range" id="diyAudioPlaybackPosition" value="0">

 The `id` setting tells *diyaudioplayer.js* that this is the slider bar that controls and represents the position in the track.
-During `diyaudioplayer.init()`, *diyaudioplayer.js* will set up several event handlers to link this slider up with the `HTMLAudioElement` object responsible for audio playback.
+During `diyaudioplayer.init()`, *diyaudioplayer.js* will set up several event listeners to link this slider up with the `HTMLAudioElement` object responsible for audio playback.

-When the user moves the slider, it will update the position of audio playback.
+When the user moves the slider, it will update the position of audio playback for the current track.

-When audio is playing back, the position of the slider will be updated to match the current position of playback.
+When audio is playing back, the position of the slider will be updated to match the current playback position.

-When audio is played for the first time, the `pointer-events: none` CSS style will be removed from this element.

-The `value="0"` attribute sets the slider to the left side, at the beginning of the track, before playback has started.
+The `value="0"` attribute initializes the slider to the left side, at the beginning of the track, before playback has started.

 ### Add some combination of the elapsed/remaining/duration time display elements